ys2843/speech-recognition-camera-app/README.md

 Pocketsphinx website: https://cmusphinx.github.io/
 Pocketsphinx API is used to implement speech recognition.
 When speech module heard a certain word that is in its dictionary, it changes the value of a flag in order to inform video processor to apply a corresponding filter or make an action.
 To let the machine understands the commands from users, a dictionary is needed to look up which phrase the user is saying.
 The dictionary is created by uploading a text file containing the commands words to sphinx website.
 In the future, we will add more words to our dictionary in order to make the program more interactive.
 But now in our dictionary, the magic words are shown below.

-+‘BLUR’ --- Blur the photo
++ ‘BLUR’ --- Blur the photo
 + ‘CLEAR’ --- Clear the photo
 + ‘BIGGER’ --- Zoom in
 + ‘SMALLER’ --- Zoom out